Review of Dead Blondes and Bad Mothers: Monstrosity, Patriarchy, and the Fear of Female Power by Jude Ellison S. Doyle

 Doyle divides the book into three parts: daughters, wives, and mothers.
 Each part has two or three chapters devoted to social structures or cultural constructs (puberty, virginity, seduction, marriage, birth, family, and bad mothers, respectively) that Doyle then analyzes through a feminist lens and through the intertextuality of horror and true crime.
-She references historical materials from the nineteenth century as well as fictional works like Mary Shelley’s Frankenstein; she references modern movies and TV shows.
+They reference historical materials from the nineteenth century as well as fictional works like Mary Shelley’s Frankenstein; they reference modern movies and TV shows.
 Thus spanning several centuries of culture, the book seeks to establish that these phenomena are not limited to any one time or place.
 They are inherent in the fabric of any patriarchy, this need to oppress women (and influence the behaviour of men) by portraying them as monstrous.

 That was a long-winded way of saying “your mileage may vary,” I know!

 Here’s one specific piece of praise: Doyle articulates why TERFs are not actually feminists quite well.
-She points out that the long-held historical need to marginalize and demonize trans people (particularly trans women) serves the patriarchy’s agenda: “Though the hatred for trans and queer women is louder and more intense … it nevertheless stems from the same basic patriarchal need for control.”
+They point out that the long-held historical need to marginalize and demonize trans people (particularly trans women) serves the patriarchy’s agenda: “Though the hatred for trans and queer women is louder and more intense … it nevertheless stems from the same basic patriarchal need for control.”
 (This comes from a much longer section discussing trans people and their exclusion/othering.)
 Well said!
 TERFs claim that trans women are not, somehow, as “real” women as cis women are.
 Yet this need to control what defines a woman (and as the Virginia Woolf epigraph of this book explains, that is a nearly impossible task) stems itself from patriarchal ideas about sex and gender roles in our society, grounded firmly in the idea of male access and control over reproduction.
-Doyle discusses and generally attempts to make as much space for trans people in this book as she can, given her own identity as a cis women—she points out that trans people can and should write books along these lines using their own perspectives to guide the analysis, and as she says, I would totally read those books too.

 I think the best audience for this book would be people who have a bit more interest in horror or true crime stuff than I do.
 Don’t let this pronouncement dissuade you from reading this if you’re at all intrigued, mind you—but this is ultimately a book of feminist literary criticism grounded within an early 21st-century awareness of cultural commentary.
 It would make an excellent textbook for a university class analyzing the modern horror genre.
 And it is fit for general reading consumption too.
 It didn’t wow me quite as much as Trainwreck or, indeed, some of the other feminist writing I’ve read recently.
 But that’s ok!
 It still left me with lots to think about, and that alone is an excellent thing for a book to do.